-Siobhan remembered she hadn’t divined Tanya’s direction in the last couple hours.
+Siobhan realized she hadn’t divined Tanya’s direction in the last couple of hours.

 Fumbling with the need for haste, she crouched down at Liza’s doorway and set up the spell, which was already drawn in thick brush lines on a piece of seaweed paper.
 The spell pulled harder on her Will than it ever had before, probably because of her distance from the target.

 For the first time that day, the burnt stick pointed in a different direction than north toward the University.